mastodon/ostatus2/README.md

     your_rsa_keypair = OpenSSL::PKey::RSA.new 2048

-    salmon   = OStatus::Salmon.new
+    salmon   = OStatus2::Salmon.new
     envelope = salmon.pack(comment, your_rsa_keypair)

     salmon.post('http://remote.salmon/endpoint', envelope)

 When you receive a Salmon notification about a remote interaction:

-    salmon  = OStatus::Salmon.new
+    salmon  = OStatus2::Salmon.new
     comment = salmon.unpack(envelope)

     # Parse comment and determine who the remote author is pretending to be,